 I joined social media or (Facebook) in 2005, my freshman year of college.
 Back then it was pure fun.
 People were writing “25 things you may not know about me” notes, and randomly meeting their college boyfriends (maybe that was just me) on the platform.
 Then I hopped on Twitter because, again, fun.
 We just talked shit and shared hilarious statuses about nothing.
 Then came Instagram: the photo-sharing, super spontaneous driven platform that was all about “what you did, drank and wore” last night.
 No one cared much about likes and most of us weren’t stuntin’ for the Gram.
 But if you wanted to boost your like count then it was pretty easy to find a reliable instagram automation service.

 That little joyous ride lasted for about 7 or 8 years for me.
 You shared, you retweeted and you went along with your day.
-It was actually an afterthought for most of us because we weren’t socially conditioned to share everything.
+It was an afterthought for most of us because we weren’t socially conditioned to share everything.
 This was a new thing to do.
 We, Millennials, were the last ones to go outside and play, I think.

 God bless Gen-Y.